HDR10+

-HDR10+ is a high dynamic range (HDR) video technology Made by Samsung Electronics Co., Ltd, 20th Century Fox home Entertainment and Panasonic Corporation In August 2017 to develop and promote HDR10+, an open, royalty-free dynamic metadata platform for High Dynamic Range (HDR) video.
+HDR10+ is a high dynamic range (HDR) video technology introduced by Samsung Electronics Co., Ltd, 20th Century Fox Home Entertainment and Panasonic Corporation as an open, royalty-free dynamic metadata platform for High Dynamic Range (HDR) video.
 Designed to enhance image quality by applying scene-by-scene tone mapping, HDR10+ aims to deliver improved brightness, contrast, and color accuracy across compatible displays.

 The platform addresses limitations of static HDR formats by enabling dynamic adjustment of visual parameters, thereby more faithfully reproducing filmmakers’ creative intent.
 Licensing of HDR10+ was scheduled to commence in January 2018, with a nominal administrative fee and broad availability to content producers, hardware manufacturers, and system-on-chip vendors.
 The partnership emphasized flexibility and scalability, positioning HDR10+ as a future-ready standard for next-generation home entertainment systems.

 Description

 HDR10+, also known as HDR10 Plus, was announced on 20 April 2017, by Samsung and Amazon Video.
 HDR10+ updates HDR10 by adding dynamic metadata that can be used to more accurately adjust brightness levels up to the full range of PQ code values (10,000 nits maximum brightness) on a scene-by-scene or frame-by-frame basis.
 The technology is standardized and defined in SMPTE ST 2094-40.
 HDR10+ is an open standard and is royalty-free; it is supported by a growing list of post-production software and tools.
 HDR10+ specifications are not publicly available.
 A certification and logo program for HDR10+ device manufacturers is available with an annual administration fee for certain adopter categories and no per-unit royalty.
 Authorized test centers conduct certification testing for HDR10+ devices.

 On 28 August 2017, Samsung, Panasonic, and 20th Century Fox created the HDR10+ Technologies LLC to promote the HDR10+ standard.
 HDR10+ video started being offered by Amazon Video on 13 December 2017.
 On 5 January 2018, Warner Bros. announced their support for the HDR10+ standard.
 On 6 January 2018, Panasonic announced Ultra HD Blu-ray players with support for HDR10+.
 On 4 April 2019, Universal Pictures Home Entertainment announced a technology collaboration with Samsung Electronics to release new titles mastered with HDR10+.

 HDR10+ signals the dynamic range and scene characteristics on a scene-by-scene or even frame-by-frame basis.
 The display device then uses the dynamic metadata to apply an appropriate tone map through the process of dynamic tone mapping.
 Dynamic tone mapping differs from static tone mapping by applying a different tone curve from scene-to-scene rather than use a single tone curve for an entire video.